 - 9.1 The Sustainability Appraisal Report has acknowledged that significant effects, both positive and negative, are likely in a number of areas. - 9.2 The Council's strategy for growth will have a range of sustainability implications.
-The issues identified are often of a specific and localised nature which can be addressed through specific mitigation measures either included within thematic policies in the plan or within site based policies for individual housing or employment sites. - 9.3 The significant effects of the Plan are likely to be cumulative and result from the overall proposed level of housing and employment growth (up to 2028), and associated infrastructure this will include 13,454 new homes (of which the Plan identifies the location of 12,400 homes) and around 69ha of employment land, new primary and secondary schools, new roads, public transport provision and walking and cycling routes; community facilities, healthcare provision, recreational facilities and green infrastructure provision such as allotments and cemetery space. - 9.4 The actual effects of proposed growth cannot be known precisely and will depend on the nature of development in any given location and the range of measures to reduce impacts.
+The issues identified are often of a specific and localised nature which can be addressed through specific mitigation measures either included within thematic policies in the plan or within site based policies for individual housing or employment sites. - 9.3 The significant effects of the Plan are likely to be cumulative and result from the overall proposed level of housing and employment growth (between 2011-2028), and associated infrastructure this will include 12,618 new homes and around 82ha of employment land, new primary and secondary schools, new roads, public transport provision and walking and cycling routes; community facilities, healthcare provision, recreational facilities and green infrastructure provision such as allotments and cemetery space. - 9.4 The actual effects of proposed growth cannot be known precisely and will depend on the nature of development in any given location and the range of measures to reduce impacts.
 However, significant effects, both positive and negative, are likely to relate to the following: